 The Levoit is a relatively small unit (although not compact) measuring 32cm high and 19cm in diameter (around 12.6″ x 7.5″).
 What we do like is the design, which instantly reminded us of an Amazon Echo Plus.
 On top of the unit are the simple controls including fan speed.
 There is also a button for the blue night light.

-In summary, this is the air purifier we would recommend as the best one.
+In summary, this is the product we would recommend as the best one.
 Yes, it’s not the cheapest but the features, quality and performance help to justify the price tag.

-Rigoglioso – not a brand name we are familiar with and a search online reveals nothing either.
+Rigoglioso – not a brand name we are familiar with and a search online does not reveal much either.
 They are in fact a Chinese company that sells a couple of electrical products on Amazon.
 Although the RRP is similar to the Levoit, the offer price is usually up to 40% off this, making it significantly cheaper than the Levoit.
 Design-wise, it’s a similar appearance to the Levoit but smaller at 20cm in height and 12.5cm in diameter.

 Power is provided by a USB data cable which is supplied, but you’ll have to find something to plug this into, such as a phone charger plug.
 Noise levels are low but this is most likely down to the lower power of this unit.

-This air purifier does a decent job of removing odours but you can clearly see why it costs less than the Levoit.
-Overall, a decent budget air purifier for use in smaller rooms.
+This product does a decent job of removing odours from your home but you can clearly see why it costs less than the Levoit.
+Overall, its a lower-priced, decent device for use in smaller rooms.

 Yes, this is the same Silentnight that makes bed and mattresses and the 38060 air purifier fits with the company’s aim of giving you a good night’s sleep.
-This model is another 3 stage air purifier that uses a fine gauge filter sponge, HEPA filter and activated carbon filter.
+This model is another three stage device that uses a fine gauge filter sponge, HEPA filter and activated carbon filter.
 A set of replacements filters are available.

 While we don’t think it looks as good as the Levoit (or Purus) it more than makes up for that in features.
-As with the Levoit there are 3 fan speed settings but the Silentnight also includes a timer with preset shut-off times of 1, 2, 4 or 8 hours, making it ideal for using in bedrooms when sleeping or to purify a room when you are away from the house.
+As with the Levoit, there are three fan speed settings but the Silentnight also includes a timer with preset shut-off times of 1, 2, 4 or 8 hours, making it ideal for use in bedrooms when sleeping or to purify a room when you are away from the house.